scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 -------------
 - :ref:`development-workflow` lays out what to do after your development environment is set up.
 - `SciPy Development Workflow`_ is also the name of a five-minute video example of fixing a bug and submitting a pull request.
-- `PEP8 and SciPy`_ gives some tips for ensuring that your code is PEP8 compliant.
+- :ref:`pep8-scipy` gives some tips for ensuring that your code is PEP8 compliant.
 - :ref:`git-development` is a guide to using ``git``, the distributed version-control system used to manage the changes made to SciPy code from around the world.
 It is written in the context of NumPy, but working with SciPy is essentially identical - just substitute the text SciPy/``scipy`` wherever NumPy/``numpy`` appears.
 - :ref:`scipy-api` contains some important notes about how SciPy code is organized and documents the structure of the SciPy API.
 If you are going to import other SciPy code, read this first.
 - `NumPy Distutils - Users Guide`_ - Check this out before adding any new files to SciPy.